Orji Okwonkwo: Club career

 He signed for Bologna in August 2016.
 On 20 November 2016, Okwonkwo made his debut in Serie A with Bologna in a victory against Palermo.
 On 24 September 2017, Okwonkwo scored his first Serie A goal against Sassuolo.

 On 31 January 2018, Okwonkwo signed a loan contract with Brescia until 30 June 2018.

 On 12 February 2019, Okwonkwo signed a loan contract with the Montreal Impact until 31 December 2019.
 On 24 January 2020, Montreal Impact re-acquired Okwonkwo on a loan with a purchase option at the end of the 2020 season.
 He said he was looking forward to working with manager Thierry Henry.

 On 1 February 2021, Okwonkwo moved to Serie B side Reggina, on a loan deal until the end of the season.

 On 24 July 2021 he joined Cittadella on loan.

+On 20 June 2022, NADO Italia sanctioned Okwonkwo with a footballing ban until 24 February 2026, after Okwonkwo tested positive for the steroid clostebol during his loan spell at Cittadella.
+On 17 September 2022, FIFA's disciplinary committee extended the NADO Italia sanctions to have worldwide effect.
+The ban was later reduced by two years, until 24 February 2024.

+On 1 February 2024, Okwonkwo was loaned by Reggiana.
+On 16 January 2025, he moved on a new loan, returning to Cittadella.
+On 1 September 2025, he joined Pescara on loan.

 International career

 Okwonkwo represented Nigeria under-17 at the 2015 FIFA U-17 World Cup, winning the tournament.